How to Declutter a Kitchen Pantry

 Step #1.
 Pre Work

-First things first.
 Set up a sorting area that gives you enough room to really spread out and work.
-I like to use a kitchen table for this but if you have only a small one you can use the kitchen counter, a folding table, or set up a blanket on the floor.
+I like to use a kitchen table for this, but if you have only a small one you can use the kitchen counter, a folding table, or set up a blanket on the floor.
 The trick is to choose a spot that you can leave and come back to if needed.

-If you decide to use the kitchen table, give your family a heads up that take-out or cereal is on the menu for tonight’s meal so you can work without the pressure of a ticking clock.
+If you decide to use the kitchen table, give your family a heads up.
+Let them know that take-out or cereal is on the menu for tonight’s meal so you can work without the pressure of a ticking clock.
 Be sure you have the rest of your sorting supplies ready as well.

 Step #2.
 Purge and Donate

-Next, you will need to gather up all the dry food that you have stored in your kitchen.
-Do an initial sort as you go weeding out the food you will not be putting back in once you are finished decluttering.
+Next, gather up all the dry food that you have stored in your kitchen, this includes cans, pouches, and boxes.
+Once you have everything together, do an initial sort weeding out the food you will not be putting back.

-- Donate – Anything that is still good to eat but you know your family will not eat.
+• Donate – Anything that is still good to eat but you know your family will not eat.
+You can give this to a family member, friend, or the local food pantry.

 Step #3.
 Sort

 I find it is best to sort things out into categories as I go.
-Later you may want to move things around streamlining your categories to fit you and your family’s dietary needs.
-For right now, here are a few basic ideas to help you get started.
+Categories are different types of food and they can help to keep your storage area neat and put away.
+Start out with a generic list to see how things flow.
+Later you may want to move things around to better fit you and your family’s dietary needs.

-As you start a new category, use a post-it note or index card to label.
-This will help you to continue sorting more easily.
+As you start a new category, use a post-it note or index card to label the container.
+This will help you as you are sorting, but also after you are done to remember what belongs where.

-This may take you the longest to get through, so don’t get frustrated if the clock is ticking and the progress you are seeing is small.
-Once you get the sorting done the (super) hard part is over.
+This step will take you the longest to get through, so don’t get frustrated if the clock is ticking and the progress you are seeing is small.
+The good news is, once you get the sorting done the hard part is over.

 If you have young children that want to get snacks to eat on their own, you can set up a basket for each with their name on the label.
 Fill it up with their favorites using small snack baggies to proportion things out in an amount that fits their age.